floraison/flor/doc/common_attributes.md

   set a 2 disabled
 ```

-Please note that the stopping of the node occurs right after the evaluation of the off/disable/disabled, not upon initial evalution of the node.
+Please note that the stopping of the node occurs right after the evaluation of the off/disable/disabled, not upon initial evaluation of the node.
 So
 ```
 sequence
   set d true